 One of my favorite shows when I was growing up was “The Andy Griffith Show.”
-I’d watch those black and white reruns on TV after school and fantasize about living in Mayberry.
+I’d watch the reruns on TV after school and fantasize about living in a small town like Mayberry.

 It’s a very tightly knit community where everyone cares a lot about preserving the history of the homes there.
 They have an active Historical Society that sponsored the tour.